TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to RF4 - Create a .jar file of the Project
+Modified to RF5 - Refactored Code to take in List of Census Data instead of Iterating through the File